 Whilst, the petrol engine enhances and increases upon the performance limitations of a purely electric vehicle.
-This also means that you can purchase a larger car without the larger normal engine because you have to fuel efficiency of a smaller car.
-Here then, we begin a series of items which will attempt to demystify some of the terms which you may come across within your car warranty policy.
+This also means that you can purchase a larger car without the larger normal engine because you have to fuel the efficiency of a smaller car.
+Here then, we begin a series of items that will attempt to demystify some of the terms which you may come across within your car warranty policy.
 We hope that you find them illuminating reading...

 At a standstill petrol engines are poor in their efficiency, whereas an electric engine is 90% efficient, giving almost maximum power.
 Hybrid cars have the petrol engine downsized and the electric motor is added to help acceleration.
 So, maximum power from rest reduces acceleration strains from the petrol engine, thereby saving fuel and increasing efficiency at the same time!

 There are now a variety of different hybrids on the market and each generation has attributes not seen before.
-The standard rule is that unless your driving a new generation hybrid like the Prius gen2 your vehicle will determine when to switch between battery and engine modes for you, even when cold!
+The standard rule is that unless you're driving a new generation hybrid like the Prius gen2 your vehicle will determine when to switch between battery and engine modes for you, even when cold!
 The 08 FEH 4WD mainly found in the USA has a unique system where it warms up the batter cell when left outside under extreme temperature.

 By slowly charging and discharging the cells the car is able to warm about 10'F for every 10-15 minutes of drive time.
 The newer Prius Gen2 gives new car buyers more choice and they are able to select drive modes.
-Under normal circumstances though the Hybrids electric motor will then continue until speeds of around 15mph, or 30mph if you take it really slowly.
-It will then kick back into the engine, so the slower you accelerate, the less you use the petrol engine, hence the fuel saving efficiency of them.
+Under normal circumstances, though the Hybrids electric motor will then continue until speeds of around 15mph, or 30mph if you take it really slowly.
+It will then kick back into the engine, so the slower you accelerate, the less you use the petrol engine, hence the fuel-saving efficiency of them.